ylam4/BIOS270-AU25/Data/Data.md

 )
 ```

-Once your dataset has been uploaded, create a query in BigQuery that joins at least **two tables** from the dataset.
+Once your dataset has been uploaded, create a query on BigQuery that joins at least **two tables** from the dataset.
 Export the query results as a **CSV file** to **Google Cloud Storage (GCS)**.

 ---